Festa della Santissima Pietà

 The Holy Piety feast (Italian festa della Santissima Pietà or festa dei Lumineri or festa dei lumieri) is a catholic feast celebrated on 7 January evening in Cannobio.
+It has been celebrated for 500 years as of 2022.

 The ritual

 The ritual consist in lowering a shrine containing a rib of Jesus Christ (called "the Sacred Rib") which is kissed by the devotees and carried around the streets as far as the Santuario della Santissima Pietà.